pleiszenburg/zugbruecke/README.rst

 Speed
 =====

-The communication via **XML-RPC adds significant overhead** to every function call.
+The inter-process communication via **XML-RPC adds significant overhead** to every function call.
+Calls are slow as hell in general, but the first call of an individual routine within a session is even slower due to necessary initialization happening beforehand.
 Depending on the use-case, instead of working with pycrosscall, it will be significantly faster to isolate functionality depending on DLL calls into a dedicated Python script and run it directly with a Windows Python interpreter under Wine.
 For comparison,